abdulrehman705/abdulrehman705/README.md

 - 🔭 Frontend developer who mostly works with different technologies.
 - 💻 specialize in building dynamic and responsive user interfaces.
 - 💻 Always excited to work on Javascript, Nextjs, Reactjs, Typescript, React native, storybook, nodejs, express and with tools github, VS Code.
-- 👩‍ Currently working as a Software Engineer at Devsinc
+- 👩‍ Currently working as a Software Engineer at Enigamtix
 - 📝 Bachelors in Software Engineering

 ## 🔭 What I've learned and currently improving